YsrajSingh/bigquery_to_postgres/README.md

 python index.py
 ```

-The script will fetch data from BigQuery based on the specified configuration and migrate it to the Postgres database.
+The script will retrieve data from BigQuery according to the specified configuration and migrate it to the Postgres database.

 ## Notes